KWEYAMBAPETER/DOM/README.md

 ## Dom Test
 # Set 1
-- this has the font, color and size changer
+- this has the font, color and size changer.
-- the click counter
+- the click counter.
-- the togle password option
+- the togle password option.
-- character counter
+- character counter.

 ## Set 2
-- This has the theme changer
+- This has the theme changer.
-- dynamic list manager
+- dynamic list manager.
-- searchable table
+- searchable table.
-- image carousel with navigation
+- image carousel .
--
+- navigation in the images.